AksanaDzeviantseichyk/AQA_Bootcamp/README.md

 4. Task6 contains solution to the task of working with collections
 5. Task7 contains solution to the task of writing queries using LINQ.
 6. Task9 contains tests using NUnit Library to test the functionality of the backend part of application.
+7. Task10 contains an implementation of the feature of deleting users added to the database during testing using the Observer pattern for Task 9.